slittorin/home-assistant-setup/README.md

 1. Check versions of available docker images for Grafana at [Docker - Grafana](https://hub.docker.com/r/grafana/grafana).
    - If you do not want the latest version, copy the version number.
-   - At time of writing the latest version is 8.2.6 (isolated with `sudo docker image inspect influxdb`).
+   - At time of writing the latest version is 8.3.3 (isolated with running the command `/usr/share/grafana/bin/grafana-server -v` on the container).
 2. Create the directory `/srv/ha-grafana`.
 3. For the file `/srv/.env` add the following content:
 ```